 Aiming at the central canal, move the capillary forward to gently pierce the skin and muscle into the central canal of the spinal cord.
 Limit the movement of the capillary to small steps, as the spinal cord is right beneath the tail muscles.

 Press and hold down the foot pedal to inject the mix into the central canal.
-Observe whether the RNP mix spreads along the central canal as a blue line in both directions, which shows the capillary is positioned (Figure 1D).
+Observe whether the RNP mix spreads along the central canal as a blue line in both directions, which shows that the capillary has been correctly positioned (Figure 1D).

 If this does not occur, keep the foot pedal pressed while moving the capillary slightly in and out until the RNP mix starts going in.
 If the capillary become clogged by tissue, clear it by ejecting into water at higher pressures.